projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 The VMM mode has 4 rings.
 ACRN runs the HV in ring 0 privilege only, and leaves ring 1-3 unused.
 A guest running in non-root mode has its own full rings (ring 0 to 3).
-The guest kernel runs in ring 0 in guest mode, while the guest user land applications run in ring 3 of guest mode (ring 1 and 2 are usually not used by commercial OS).
+The guest kernel runs in ring 0 in guest mode, while the guest userland applications run in ring 3 of guest mode (ring 1 and 2 are usually not used by commercial OS).